 The statute of limitations for a wrongful death claim in Arizona is two years from the date of death.
-A deceased individual’s spouse, children, or parent may file a wrongful death claim.
+A deceased individual’s surviving spouse, children, or parent may file a wrongful death claim.
 Additionally, a personal representative of the deceased’s estate may file a claim if no other kin is available or willing to do so.
 This extends to personal representatives of a deceased child, parent, or spouse of the decedent in the wrongful death claim.
-If the deceased person is a child, either parent or the child’s legal guardian may file a wrongful death claim.
+If the deceased person is a child, either parent or the child’s legal guardian may file a claim.
+To learn more about who can file a claim, consult with an experienced attorney who specializes in wrongful death law.

-Any type of Phoenix wrongful death case can be time-consuming and stressful without reliable legal representation.
-The victim’s family should act quickly and contact a reliable, experienced Phoenix wrongful death attorney to pursue a wrongful death claim.
+Any type of Phoenix wrongful death lawsuit can be time-consuming and stressful without reliable legal representation.
+The victim’s surviving spouse or family should act quickly and contact a reliable, experienced Phoenix wrongful death attorney to pursue a death claim.

 The third leading cause of death in the U.S. in 2015 was unintentional injuries, which are made up of car crashes, falls, accidental poisonings and other events.
 According to the CDC there were 146,571 of accidental deaths in 2015 – a 28,762 increase from 2005, only ten years prior (see chart below).

-In a wrongful death case for individual negligence, the plaintiff must prove four elements of negligence in court to win:
+In a wrongful death lawsuit for individual negligence, the plaintiff must prove four elements of negligence in court to win:

 It’s important to note that some types of claims will involve different elements of negligence, such as medical malpractice claims.
 The nature of the defendant is also important.
 There are different rules for filing civil actions against individuals and for filing lawsuits against government entities.
 Suing a federal or state government agency requires meeting very tight filing deadlines with the court and dealing with caps for certain types of damages.